Biomedical-Imaging-Group/interactive-kit/README.md

 <!-- ### **Decision Boundary Viewer** (`boundviewer`) -->
 ## Installation and usage
 First, make sure you have installed Python 3.6 or higher.
-Then, InteractiveKit can easily be installed through PyPI:
+Then, `interactive-kit` can easily be installed through PyPI:

 ```
 pip install interactive-kit==0.1rc3